ido90/Rewards-Deterioration-Detection/README.md

 # Rewards Deterioration Detection in Episodic Reinforcement Learning

-**This repo contains the code for the paper [Rewards Deterioration Detection in Episodic Reinforcement Learning](https://arxiv.org/abs/2010.11660), accepted to the [proceedings of ICML 2021](https:TODO) and to the [Real-World Reinforcement Learning Workshop in NeurIPS 2020](https://sites.google.com/view/neurips2020rwrl)** (the latter under the title *Drift Detection in Episodic Data: Detect When Your Agent Starts Faltering*).
+**This repo contains the code for the paper [Rewards Deterioration Detection in Episodic Reinforcement Learning](https://arxiv.org/abs/2010.11660), accepted to the [proceedings of ICML 2021](https:TODO)**.
+An earlier version was accepted to the [Real-World Reinforcement Learning Workshop in NeurIPS 2020](https://sites.google.com/view/neurips2020rwrl), under the title *Drift Detection in Episodic Data: Detect When Your Agent Starts Faltering*.

 The attached notebook explains the structure of the required input data, and demonstrates how to use the code.
 A small sample of input dataset is available in the repo.
 The full datasets used for the paper contain hundreds of MB, and are available [here](https://drive.google.com/file/d/1jBp1t-s1r_60TITHMWW_Q8xkOVoN0GZu/view?usp=sharing).